Welcome to Sweden

 The "superberry" from the forests of Sweden

 If you are not yet familiar with wild lingonberries, or jams made thereof, you need to learn the following – lingonberry jam is strongly connected to Sweden and its residents.
 It is right up there, in “the hall of fame”, together with IKEA, Volvo, the Nobel Prize, Pippi Longstocking and meatballs.
-It actually goes perfect together with those famous Swedish meatballs, and the Swedes very seldom eat their meatballs without a large scoop of lingonberry jam on the plate.
-So, what is all the fuzz regarding this “superberry” about and why is it so strongly connected to Sweden?The Lingonberry
+Actually, it goes perfect together with those famous Swedish meatballs, and the Swedes very seldom eat their meatballs without a large scoop of lingonberry jam on the plate.
+So, what is all the fuzz regarding this “superberry” about, and why is it so strongly connected to Sweden?The Lingonberry